m81network/GrizzlyHackathon/README.md

     ```sh
     cargo run -p validator-mail-service -- Config/mailer.toml
     ```
+    **WARNING:** Ensure the SMTP port you added to the `smtp_port` field `Config/mailer.toml` file (as outline in the section `Config File` item 1 in the list) is not blocked since you won't receive the email.
+For most computers, ensure that port `587` for SMTP is not blocked.
 6. Switch to the `ValidatorCDNService` directory and start the Validator CDN Service from another terminal and keep it running.
     ```sh
     cd ValidatorCDNService/